Ph.D. Purdue University 1989

 Alzheimer’s disease Disease affects millions and costs the nation hundreds of billions of dollars annually , and soon will become the single most expensive disease-with direct care costs exceeding that of cancer and heart disease.
 Currently there is no cure for AD for the disease.
 Recent discovery that the root cause of Alzheimer’s disease involves a gelation process revises our hope to tackleof tackling this important medical issue.

-Currently we are interested in the mechanism of protein self assembly and formation of amyloid fiber gels and how various amyloid protein aggregates affect neuron's action potential propagation.
+Currently we are interested in the role of amyloid plaques found in Alzheimer's brain in synapse and neuornal loss, and the mechanism of protein self assembly and formation of amyloid fiber plaques or biogels and how various amyloid protein aggregates affect neuron's action potential propagation.
 We apply iWork, AFM, TEM, confocal microscopy, MALDI mass spectrometry, microplate reader for high-throughput screening, and traditional biochemical and molecular biology approaches to understand the effect of protein aggregates on the action potential of axons, and, at the molecular level, pathway and the energy driving protein fiber formation.
 Protein amyloid fiber formation is an early event in dozens of human diseases including Alzheimer's disease, Parkingon's disease, prion disease, and type 2 diabetes.
 A key observation in our understanding the mechanism of protein self-assembly and the formation of amyloid fibers was the identification by AFM and later TEM of spherical particles of colloidal size which form early in the process.
 These spheres assemble into linear chains, which evolve structurally into protofilaments, ribbons, and other forms of mature fibers.
 The size of the spheres assembled into a fiber is comparable to the size of the free spheres, and the density of the free spheres rises initially and then falls as they are consumed in fiber formation.
 Kinetic analysis indicates that fiber formation can be promoted by either seeding or physical agitation, factors well-known to accelerate colloidal aggregation.
 Although conditions that induce aggregation vary among different proteins, as do the kinetics and thermodynamics, fiber formation appears to be a generic property of peptides and proteins.
 Based on these observations, we introduced a linear colloidal aggregation model to elucidate the mechanism of amyloid fiber formation.
 A high interfacial energy drives amyloidogenic protein molecules to form a spherical aggregate, which minimizes both area of contact with the media and surface energy.

 Although individual protein monomers are not considered colloids, the spherical aggregates observed as intermediates in amyloid fiber formation are colloidal particles.
 Formation of chemical colloids is dependent primarily on molecular properties such as charge and hydrophobicity, which are indirectly related to structure, but does not depend directly on structure-specific interaction between molecular groups; this paradigm may apply to protein amyloid aggregation as well.
 Dr. Xu is the original author who introduced the colloidal model for amyloid fiber formation.